DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Implementation Details

 We generate candidate contexts by conducting an iterative thought search starting from each original problem.
 Specifically, at reasoning step $t$, we maintain a prefix that contains all previously selected thoughts.

-Conditioned on the current prefix, we sample four candidate thoughts from the base model.
-In parallel, we query DeepSeek-V3.2~\cite{liu2025deepseek} to produce an additional reference golden candidate thought under the same prefix.
-This golden candidate is used only during data collection and is not available at inference time.
+Conditioned on the current prefix, we sample five candidate thoughts from the model.
 Figure~\ref{fig:dataset_example} provides a representative example illustrating the constructed candidate thoughts and their corresponding step-wise evaluations under this procedure.

 To evaluate each candidate thought, we estimate its utility via Monte-Carlo rollouts.
 Concretely, we perform $R=8$ independent rollouts conditioned on the concatenation of the prefix and the candidate thought.
 Each rollout is decoded until termination to obtain a final answer.
 We then compute the empirical success rate as the fraction of rollouts that yield the correct answer.